Network Design

 Key layers:

-- IT environment includes: data centre, security, systems management, disaster recovery, IT organization and processes.
+• IT environment: data centre, security, systems management, disaster recovery, IT organization and processes.

 Addresses threats at multiple levels.